Ergin Ataman: National team

 Ataman was appointed head coach of the Turkish national team on 25 March 2014.
 Ataman's leadership of the national team resulted in a second-place finish in the group stage of the 2014 FIBA Basketball World Cup, with the United States taking the top spot.
 In the Round of 16, Turkey narrowly secured a victory over Australia but were subsequently eliminated by Lithuania in the quarterfinals.

 At the EuroBasket 2015, Turkey with Ataman attained fourth position in their group, achieving a tie with Spain and Italy in terms of points, closely behind Serbia.
 Then, the team was defeated by France with a score of 76–53 in the quarter-finals.
 In the end of tournament, Ataman announced his resignation from the national team on 31 August 2016.

 On 16 April 2022, Ataman resumed his position as head coach of the Turkish national basketball team.
 In his second term in this post, his team has achieved a second-place finish in the group stage of the EuroBasket 2022, closely following Spain.
 In the last 16, they were defeated by France with a score of 87–86 in overtime.
 Ataman said that "I don’t know what to say really.
 I’m so mad.
 I’m so sad.
 I can’t find any nice words.
 Sorry about it.
 I don’t remember a game like this" after match, in the press conference.

 In the 2024 FIBA Olympic Qualifying Tournament, after successful group and qualifying stages, they lost to Croatia with a score of 84-71 in the final, on 20 August 2023, resulting in their inability to qualify for the Olympic Games.

-Under the leadership of Coach Ataman, Turkey successfully secured a spot in the EuroBasket 2025 after the Pre-Qualifiyng group matches.
+Under the leadership of Coach Ataman, Turkey successfully secured a spot in the EuroBasket 2025 after the Pre-Qualifying group matches.
 In this tournament, Turkey achieved an undefeated record until progressing to the final.
 The team, which reached the final for the second time in European Basketball Championship history since 2001, lost to Germany and finished second, winning the silver medal.
 Ataman was awarded the title of best coach at the tournament.
 Despite winning silver medal, he expressed his disappointment for the result and said that "the silver medal after so many years is, of course, a great achievement.
 The Turkish nation is proud of these guys.
 However, I am deeply saddened."